wheelchair – types and uses

 A wheelchair, designed with wheels for mobility, can be operated manually or electronically.
 Investing in this personal mobility aid empowers users to lead independent lives, participate in activities, and prevent injuries.

 While wheelchairs offer transformative advantages, individual needs vary.
-Some require wheelchairs for daily mobility, while others may only need them temporarily, such as post-accident recovery.
+Some require mobility wheelchairs for daily use, while others may only need them temporarily, such as post-accident recovery.

 Choosing between buying a wheelchair or renting depends on financial situations and specific needs.
 Wheelchairs facilitate improved mobility and quality of life, allowing users to navigate their surroundings and engage in various activities.
 It is essential to consider individual requirements when deciding, as a wheelchair can significantly enhance one’s lifestyle and overall well-being.

 Several conditions, permanent or temporary, impact a person’s mobility and make wheelchairs for patients necessary.
-Known as mobility impairments, these range from being orthopaedic or neuromuscular and include:
+Known as mobility impairments, these range from being orthopedic or neuromuscular and include:

 what are the different types of wheelchairs?